FanJunqiao/mmDiff/README.md

 # mmDiff
-This is the code for the paper "mmDiff: Context and Consistency Awareness for mmWave Human Pose Estimation via Multi-Conditional Diffusion"
+This is the code for the paper "mmDiff: Diffusion model is a good pose estimator for RF-Vision".
+It implements a diffusion framework for radar PC-based human pose estimation.

+## Latest update (from 30/10/2024)
+-   We fix bugs in original codes, please update
+-   We provide a tutorial for running our code, which helps you uses diffsion model for mmWave radar-based projects.
+-   We provide pretrained weights in url.txt
+-   Some bugs still exists in dataset implementation, e.g. the sequence id is not considered when concatenate adjacent radar frames and pose frames.
+This lead to slight performance drops compared to original paper.
+(To be implemented)

 ## Environment